eludris/eludris/plan.md

 #### Message

-A model representing an Eludris message.
+A model representing an Derailed message.

 | field   | type     | description                                |
 | ------- | -------- | ------------------------------------------ |